Macrix/procontel.sdk/README.md

 ## 3. Builder blocks

-To create endpoint we need to decorate C# class with the <b>EndpointMetadata</b> attribute.
-To keep ProconTEL  environment clear we strongly recommended use self describe property Name in <b>EndpointMetadata</b>.
-ProconTEL.Sdk deliver builder blocks which gives developer possibilities to extend endpoint functionality.
-To use builder block endpoint has to implement one of interfase.
-This interfaces are representation of endpoint behaviors and can be mixed freely.
-<b>EndpointMetadata</b> contains property SupportedRoles which is promise of endpoint communication posobilities.
+To create endpoint we need to decorate C# class with the `EndpointMetadata` attribute.
+To keep ProconTEL environment clear we strongly recommended to use self describing property `Name` in attribute. `ProconTEL.Sdk` delivers builder blocks which gives developer possibilities to extend endpoint functionality.
+To use builder block endpoint has to implement one of interfaces.
+Each interface represents endpoint behavior and it can be mixed freely. `EndpointMetadata` contains property `SupportedRoles` which is promise of endpoint communication posobilities.

 <div id='id-builder-blocks-endpoint-metadata'/>